FlowFuse/flowfuse/docs/install/docker/windows-docker-ce.md

 ## Disclaimer

-Docker Containers are a Linux technology, and the setup described here using Docker on Windows via WSL2 should not be considered production-ready.
-It is more suitable for development, testing, or learning purposes.
+Docker containers are inherently a Linux technology.
+The setup described here for running Docker on Windows using WSL2 is intended for development, testing, or learning purposes and may not be suitable for production environments.

 ## Prerequisites